We believe no one was created for mere survival on the streets, for an existence blurred by mind-numbing substances.

 As you read Mike’s story, you’ll see some themes common among people experiencing homelessness.

-Most of the people finishing the UGM LIFE Recovery Program this month experienced trauma as young children: Abuse.
+The majority of individuals in UGM's LIFE Recovery Program experienced trauma as young children: Abuse.
 Neglect.
 Abandonment.
 Homelessness.

 Those experiences left emotional wounds that were covered up and left to fester.
 The children became adults and sometimes looked fine for years, but the wounds were still there.